Repco: Repco Brabham racing cars

 When Jack Brabham began building racing cars in England he named his cars Repco Brabhams, the result of a sponsorship deal between Brabham and Repco.
 This name was applied regardless of the engine used, and the arrangement existed through to the end of the 1960s.
 The agreement saw Repco's international marketing of its automotive parts and service equipment supported by Brabham's racing achievements.

-Repco-Holden Formula 5000 engine
+Formula 5000 engines

+Repco Holden

 Repco also developed and built the Repco-Holden Formula 5000 engine for Formula 5000 racing.
 Repco used the block and head castings of the Holden 308 V8 engine as its basis, but it featured many modifications including Lucas fuel injection, dual-coil Bosch ignition and more than 150 special components designed by Repco.
 The engine first tasted success in the 1970 Australian Grand Prix that was won by Frank Matich driving a Repco-Holden powered McLaren M10B.

 The engine was then used extensively in racing vehicles including cars competing in the Tasman Series, the Australian Drivers' Championship, the Australian Sports Car Championship and the Australian Sports Sedan Championship.